|

 Adding an Existing Role

 When you open the role editor, it already contains an empty line.
 Start typing the name of the role your are seaching for in field Role.
-The field has an autocomplete function: As soon as you start inserting, a drop-down list is displayed containing all available roles that match your input:
+The field has an autocomplete function.
+As soon as you start typing, a drop-down list is displayed containing all available roles that match your input:

 Select the role you want to use.

-In the next step you need to assign the rights that will be granted to the role owner.
+In the next step you need to assign the rights that grant the corresponding permissions to the role owner.
 Available options are:

 |---|---|